 Early each year, CEOs from all of the electric cooperatives in South Carolina travel to Washington, D.C., to meet with staff and members from South Carolina's Congressional delegation to explain the needs of cooperative members and outline legislative priorities for the upcoming year.
-This event was not held in 2022 due to the pandemic.
+Typically, ECSC provides for refreshments for one meeting, a breakfast with senior Congressional staff, and a reception with Congressional offices.
+ECSC also provides for transportation between the different meetings and to and from the airport for each of the participants.
+In 2023, the total of expenses covered for the Managers DC event was \$363.68 per CEO for the year.
+The CEO Board Members (listed above) had an opportunity to receive this benefit.

 Later in the year, the organization that represents cooperatives from across the country, the National Rural Electric Cooperative Association, hosts a rally in Washington, DC.
 That event is designed to facilitate cooperative trustees and business leadership meeting with their members of Congress to discuss the issues that are of national importance to cooperative members across the United States.
-ECSC covers food/refreshment costs for all South Carolina attendees for two briefings and one reception in which a mix of trustees, employees, managers, congressional members and staff all attend.
-The average per person cost for this event was \$321.68 for the year.
+In 2023, ECSC covered food/refreshment costs for all South Carolina attendees for two luncheons, one reception, and one breakfast in which a mix of trustees, employees, managers, congressional members and staff all attend.
+The average per person cost for this event was \$393.28 for the year.
 All Board Members had an opportunity to receive this benefit.

 ECSC also facilitates a legislative reception each year for members of the state General Assembly, other government officials, cooperative trustees, and senior cooperative leadership.
-This event was not held in 2022 due to the pandemic.
+The 2023 reception cost \$55.90 per person for the year.
+All Board Members had an opportunity to receive this benefit.